Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 Trump’s impeachment in Ukraine obscures war, risks GOP response

-WASHINGTON (AP) When President Donald Trump was impeached in late 2019 after pressuring the Ukrainian leader for a favor while withholding $400 million in military aid to help confront Russian-backed separatists even the Republican Party’s staunchest defense hawks were virtually united by Trump’s side.
+WASHINGTON (AP) — When President Donald Trump was impeached in late 2019 after pressuring the Ukrainian leader for “a favor,” while withholding $400 million in military aid to help confront backed separatists by Russia, even the most staunch Republican Party defense hawks stood virtually united with Trump.

-But as Russian President Vladimir Putin’s army marched towards Kyiv in February, threatening not just Ukraine but the rest of Europe, Republicans and Democrats in Congress rejected the impeachment policy, rallied alongside of Ukraine and quickly sent billions to the defense of President Volodymyr Zelenskyy.
+But as Russian President Vladimir Putin’s army marched toward Kyiv in February, threatening not just Ukraine but the rest of Europe, Republicans and Democrats in Congress set aside impeachment politics, rallied alongside Ukraine and quickly sent billions to the defense of President Volodymyr Zelenskyy.

 “And maybe neither side is eager to break up this coalition.”